 Chickamauga and Chattanooga National Military Park | BIKING AT CHATTANOOGA

-Mountain biking is allowed on three trails within the Chattanooga Unit of Chickamauga and Chattanooga National Military Park.
+Mountain biking is allowed on five trails within the Chattanooga Unit of Chickamauga and Chattanooga National Military Park.
 These are out-and-back trails—actually old gravel roads—so you can’t form any sort of loop.
-The longest ride in the park is along a combination of the Guild Trail and the Upper Truck Trail.
-Start from the Guild-Hardy Trail parking lot on Ochs Highway (this is actually identified on Google Maps—type Guild-Hardy Trailhead into the search area).
-It’s about 6.5 miles from one end to the other.
+The longest ride in the park is along a combination of four of the trails: Guild Trail, Upper Truck Trail, John Smartt Trail, and Jackson Gap Trail.
+To ride north to south, start from the Guild-Hardy Trail parking lot on Ochs Highway (this is actually identified on Google Maps—type Guild-Hardy Trailhead into the search area).
+It’s about 8.5 miles to the southern end at Jackson Gap on GA-157.

-The third trail, the Hardy Trail, starts at the Cravens House.
+The fifth trail, the Hardy Trail, starts at the Cravens House.
 It is only 1.25 miles long (2.5 round trip), so it’s probably not worth the effort.

 Back to the Top